-Since 1985, The Columbia College Honors Program has provided an enriched academic experience to outstanding students committed to excellence.
+Since 1985, the Dr. John Zubizarreta Honors Program has provided an enriched academic experience to outstanding students committed to excellence.

-The Columbia College honors program requires students to maintain uncompromising academic standards, interdisciplinary knowledge, and a willingness to engage in intellectual risk.
+The Dr. John Zubizarreta Honors Program requires students to maintain uncompromising academic standards, interdisciplinary knowledge, and a willingness to engage in intellectual risk.
 Honors students will continue to challenge their academic limits, working to reach their highest potential as scholars, individual thinkers, and leaders.

 Honors students are required to take twenty-four (24) semester hours of honors courses in order to graduate.
 These hours include a senior seminar and honors project.

 The honors project is an opportunity for individualized, independent learning on a topic of your choosing.
 This is your chance to explore a topic you are passionate about while receiving guided academic assistance.

 Incoming first-year and transfer undergraduate students who meet our grade point average (GPA) criteria may be eligible for academic scholarships.
 Eligible Honors students will receive an additional $1,000 on top of the scholarship level they are originally eligible for.

 How Do I Join Honors?

 1. Applying to Honors

 Once you have applied for admissions, you may apply for the Honors Program.
 To apply, fill out the application and submit via email to the Director of Honors, Dr. Marlee Marsh at firstname.lastname@example.org or 803.786.3674.

 You may also submit your application by mail to: